On the foundations and applications of Lorentz-Finsler Geometry: Finslerian Relativity and Einstein equations

 Varying the action $\mathscr{S}$ with respect to the Finsler function $L$ and adding a matter contribution on the right-hand side leads to the field {\em PW equation}

-where $\mathfrak{T}$ denotes the energy--momentum distribution function on $A$, and $\mathrm{Lan}_{\mu}$ is the mean Landsberg tensor (\S \ref{ss_Anisoropicconnections}).
+(recall the dot notation for vertical derivatives in \eqref{e_Berwald_et_al}) where $\mathfrak{T}$ denotes the energy--momentum distribution function on $A$, and $\mathrm{Lan}_{\mu}$ is the mean Landsberg tensor (\S \ref{ss_Anisoropicconnections}).
 PW equation makes sense in any signature.
-For semi-Riemannian metrics in vacuum ($\mathfrak{T}=0$), it is equivalent to impose Ricci flatness, but not Rutz equation \eqref{e_Rutz} in general.
+For semi-Riemannian metrics in vacuum ($\mathfrak{T}=0$), it is equivalent to impose Ricci flatness, but not to Rutz equation \eqref{e_Rutz} in general.

-A conservation law associated with diffeomorphism invariance was derived by Hohman et al. \cite{HPV22}:
+A conservation law associated with diffeomorphism invariance was derived by Hohmann et al. \cite{HPV22}:

 which is consistent with known physical conservation laws, such as those arising in the Liouville equation for kinetic gases.
-What is more, the authors conjectured that the refinement of $\mathfrak{T}$ from a perfect fluid description to a kinetic gas, combined with the effects of the Landsberg tensor, could give rise to an accelerated cosmic expansion without invoking dark energy.
+What is more, the authors conjectured that the refinement of $\mathfrak{T}$ from a perfect fluid description to a kinetic gas, combined with the effects of the Landsberg tensor, could give rise to an accelerated cosmic expansion without invoking dark energy \cite{HPVkineticgas, PVFP}.